Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

 The XML sitemap is a tree structure of your website that lists down all the important pages that you want Google to consider for your website.
 Sites without sitemap often notice that their important pages aren’t available in Google index.

-At times there are pages that are relevant and important to the site but are missing any internal link or coverage.
-Those pages might not get included in Google index.
-But when you especially include those pages in the xml sitemap they usually are indexed.
+There are pages that are relevant and important to the site but are missing any internal link or coverage.
+Those pages might not included in Google index.
+But when you especially include those pages in the xml sitemap they are usually indexed.

 This tree-like structure or sitemap may differ for different use cases and various sites.
 It is different for an e commerce website and different for a blog.